liudonghua123/simple-otp/README.md

 - Modify files in the root directory (not in `dist`)
 - The `dist` folder is automatically generated and should not be modified directly

+## GitHub Actions

+This repository includes GitHub Actions for automated workflows:

+### Release Workflow
+- Automatically creates a release when a new tag (v*) is pushed
+- Builds the extension and packages it as a ZIP file
+- Creates a GitHub release with the packaged extension

+### Version Bump Workflow
+- Manually triggered workflow to bump the version
+- Updates both `package.json` and `manifest.json`
+- Creates a pull request with the version changes

 ## Usage

 1. Click the extension icon to open the popup